shawntmeyer/AzureVirtualDesktop/docs/avd.md

 ##### PowerShell Az Module Installation

-In order to run the script and complete the prerequisites you will need the Az PowerShell module.
+In order to run the scripts that simplify setup and complete the prerequisites you will need the Az PowerShell module.

 You can install PowerShell modules for all users or for the current user.
 In order to install modules for all users, you must launch PowerShell as an administrator.